vishu2222/jsonParser/README.md

 ### String parser
     input -> string
     output-> [sting, rest of the string] or null
+    Note: when it comes to input containing '\', reading the input from a file has a different behaviour compared to assigning the input with in the program.

 ### Array parser
     input -> string